bn-l/ProposalSet/README.md

 ## Description

-An expanded javascript and typescript set that has all current set proposals with type information, intellisense explanations.
+An expanded javascript and typescript set that has all current set proposals with type information and intellisense explanations.
 Works in node and in the browser.
 Stop reinventing the wheel and start using extremely elegant, concise, and performant set operations.
 As a shim it will test if there's a native implementation and use that first—so this package won't become an issue in the future.